valkjsaaa/VPN/README.md

 ##Setup

-####Please Note
+###Please Note
-The Official SoftEther VPN built on CentOS 7.
-There is a limitation with Docker and the volume devicemapper which [appears to be fixed](https://github.com/docker/docker/issues/6980) in Docker 1.6.2 but after numerous attempts and configuration tweaks the building the image was not successful.
-I was able to change the Dockerfile to use **Ubuntu** as the underlaying OS. **Success**
+The Official SoftEther VPN is built using **CentOS 7**.
+There is a *current* limitation with Docker and building the image, the volume devicemapper which [appears to be fixed](https://github.com/docker/docker/issues/6980) in Docker 1.6.2 but after numerous attempts and configuration tweaks the building the image was not successful.
+I was able to change the Dockerfile to use **Ubuntu** as the underlaying OS. **Success!**

 * L2TP/IPSec PSK
 * SecureNAT enabled